 Looking for clearer, smoother skin?
 Your answer might be a chemical peel.
 Houston surgeon Dr. Leo Lapuerta offers local patients these customized facial treatments to improve the appearance of blemishes, hyperpigmentation, fine wrinkles, and acne scars.

 A chemical peel is performed using a caustic solution to improve skin texture.
 After application, the top layer of skin sloughs or “peels” away, leaving a new, fresh face.
-At Look Younger, we offer several types of chemical peel, including Obagi Blue and Vitalize.
+We offer several types of chemical peel, including Obagi Blue and Vitalize.

 Chemical peels can be used to treat several skin conditions.
 In some cases, the type of peel chosen for a patient will depend on the condition they wish to treat.
 This is something that will be discussed in a consultation with Dr. Lapuerta.
 Below are a few common skin issues chemical peels can be used for.

 In some cases, light chemical peels can be used as a treatment for acne.
 These treatments help to unclog pores, which can prevent breakouts.
 However, we recommend that patients also develop and follow a daily skincare treatment plan alongside their chemical peel.

 Maybe your acne days are behind you, but have left some marks.
 Chemical peels are a popular treatment for scars, particularly acne scars.
 This procedure can restore a smoother skin texture, a brighter tone, and a reduced appearance of hyperpigmentation brought on by acne.